teamforus/research/poc3-Contract-migration/README.md

 |1-Click Swarm deploy   |No                     |Yes                    |

 ## Recommendation
-*write recomendation*
+For beginners starting out with blockchain I recommend you start with the most basic way of connecting to a blockchain using just the web3 interface.
+When comfortable calling functions from the console, you can abstract this functionality using a framework like Truffle or Embark.

+Truffle allow’s you to call web3 interface from javascript like this:

+import voting_artifacts from '../../build/contracts/Voting.json'
+var Voting = contract(voting_artifacts);

+Voting.deployed().then(function(contractInstance) {
+      contractInstance.voteForCandidate(candidateName, {gas: 140000, from: web3.eth.accounts[0]}).then(function() {}

+The code is precise but there is still some boilerplate code.
+Embark abstracts even more code and just makes the contract available as a global variable like so:

+SimpleStorage.methods.set(value).send({from: web3.eth.defaultAccount});

+Both frameworks are viable options and it comes down to the experience of the developers which framework as preference.
+Currently I think Embark is more feature proof because the code is cleaner and allows for easy IPFS and Swarm uploading.

 ## Side-note
 There used to be 2 demo projects including in this poc.
-However it's easier to just create a demo project from the console.
+However, it's easier to just create a demo project from the console.
 Therefor I have removed the 2 demo projects.